jordanLswartz/jordanswartz/README.md

-Hi I’m Jordan, a software engineer and physician informaticist.
-My focus is on using tech to improve healthcare.
+Hi I’m Jordan, a software engineer and physician informaticist living in Los Angeles.
+I love using tech to improve healthcare.
 <hr />

 <p align="center">